 Planning Policy Wales recognises that agricultural land of grades 1, 2 and 3a of the Agricultural Land Classification system (ALC) is the best and most versatile, and should be conserved as a finite resource for the future.
-When considering site selection and the layout of schemes, considerable weight should be given to protecting the best agricultural land from development, because of its special importance10.
+When considering site selection and the layout of schemes, consideration should therefore be given to protecting the best agricultural land from development, because of its special importance.